Redfin vs. Realtor: An Easy Choice

 Key tip: Focus on the agent, not just the brand

-Not all real estate agents are created equal, and this holds true for Redfin.
+Not all real estate agents are created equal, which is true for Redfin.
 While Redfin’s "agent finder" tool offers transparency by providing key details like customer reviews, past deals, and top-performing agents in your market, it's important to look beyond just the metrics.

 The tool allows you to search for agents by neighborhood or zip code, and even filter by buyer's or seller's agents, as well as Redfin Premier agents specializing in high-end properties.